Functional Neurological Symptoms

 The Causes of FNS

-Research suggests that accumulated stress and trauma in a person’s life can lead to the development of psychogenic non-epileptic seizures.
+Research suggests that an existing chronic illness such as MS or Parkinsons, and/or accumulated stress and trauma in a person’s life can lead to the development of FNS.
 Reports show that approximately 70% of individuals with FNS have been exposed to accumulated stress and/or trauma during their life.
 Underlying conditions are in many cases depression (50-90% of individuals with FNS are also clinically depressed), post-traumatic stress disorder (25-58% of individuals are diagnosed with PTSD), and/or anxiety disorders (about 50% of individuals with FNS).
 In a sense, functional neurological symptoms can be seen as a physical manifestation of a dysregulated nervous system.

-At the Rocky Mountain Center for Epilepsy we have seen a correlation not only between PTSD and FNS, but also between being “highly sensitive” and experiencing functional neurological symptoms.
+At the Rocky Mountain Center for Epilepsy we have seen a correlation not only between PTSD and FNS, but also between being “highly sensitive” and FNS.
 A highly sensitive person is an individual who has a sensory processing sensitivity, including hypersensitivity to external stimuli, a greater depth of cognitive processing, and high emotional reactivity.

 Treatments for FNS

 If you have been diagnosed with FNS you might feel confused.
 What does this diagnosis mean?
 Where do you go from here?
 How can you have symptoms that look like seizures or paralysis but not be diagnosed with a neurological diagnosis such as epilepsy?

 Somatic psychotherapy can be useful to help a patient explore, understand and manage the stressors that lead to FNS.
 Identifying triggers, reducing stressors while learning about effective stress coping strategies, working with emotions and belief systems, while treating symptoms of PTSD can all be helpful tools on the journey of reducing or possibly eliminating FNS.